dlab-projects/iuse-documentation/docs-to-markdown-test.md

 * “Don’t yuck my yum.”
 No negative comments are welcome regarding someone else’s preferred workflow/tools/language/etc. (e.g., Mac vs. PC, Python vs. R, tabs vs. spaces).
 We will respect everyone’s preferences.

-## Key Diversity and Inclusion Practices and Strategies:
+## Key Diversity and Inclusion Practices and Strategies: {#key-diversity-and-inclusion-practices-and-strategies}

 Students are empowered to participate and process the information together throughout the semester.
 Students think through their understanding of employment pathways by writing start and exit reflections (1-page write-ups of your thoughts and questions on a career in data science, submitted in the first and last weeks of the semester).